roytang/blog/content/notes/2018/02/967182392044613632/index.md

   url: https://twitter.com/roytang/statuses/967182392044613632/
 ---

-RT [@zck](https://twitter.com/zck/): In honor of Dropbox filing to go public today, wanted to share a Hacker News comment from its 2007 launch.
-Probably my favorite Ha…
+In honor of Dropbox filing to go public today, wanted to share a Hacker News comment from its 2007 launch.
+Probably my favorite Hacker News comment of all time